Updated February 24, 2021

-To improve the safety of our patrons, team members, artists and musicians, Artis—Naples will be making the following safety upgrades to our cultural campus:
+To improve the safety of our patrons, team members, artists and musicians, Artis—Naples has made the following safety upgrades to our cultural campus:

 Installation of a needlepoint bipolar ionization (NPBI) system on 29 HVAC air handling units.
 This patented technology purifies indoor air by eliminating airborne particulates and pathogens in conjunction with increased filtration on the filters.